 This is one of the most commonly seen business type in India.
 It has a simple registration process.
 It can be formed by one person.
 The main benefit of the firm would be to get a Bank Account and commercial dealings on the name of the firm rather than the person.
 I do not involve much cost in its formation.
 The best advantage is that the person is having total control over all the affairs of the business.

 The name of the business can be selected by the proprietor himself.
 There is no binding by any one else to not to name the business on his own name.
 The business can be registered with the Registrar of Firms.
-A trade mark can also be registered of such a business.
-The business can also be registered with Udyog Aadhar Or MSME (Micro Small and Medium Enterprises) after registering as Proprietorship.

 This is a business that legally has no separate existence from its owner.
 The sole proprietorship is the simplest business form under which one can operate a business.
 The sole proprietorship is not a separate legal entity from its owner.
 It simply refers to a person who owns the business and the proprietor is personally responsible for its debts.